ilime/Petal/README.md

 ## How to contribute

-Pull a request or open an issue to describe your changes or problems
+Open an issue or pull a request to describe your problems or changes.

 ## Contributors